1. What are the levels offered by German International Academy Chennai?

-German International Academy offers a small but exclusive number of after school activities which are open for GIS students as well as for students of other schools to encourage intercultural exchange.
-The programme will change in accordance with interests and demand.
+To encourage intercultural exchange, GIA offers a small but exclusive number of after school activities that are open to other schools as well.
+There activities may vary in accordance to the interests and demand.

 Typical activities are single lessons in music (guitar, piano and xylophone) or languages (German, English, French, Hindi, Spanish and Tamil) as well as group activities in swimming, arts & handicrafts, yoga, dance or diverse intercultural projects.

 Besides, it is planned to build a Youth Orchestra.
 Please contact us, if you want to become a part of it!

 As per our rules, from primary grades onwards uniforms are compulsory at German International Academy.

 During non-uniform days students are requested to wear appropriate clothes.
 Shoulders and knees should be covered and necklines should be decent.